World Next Door, Inc. is no longer in operation. As a result, we will no longer be hosting summer internships. This page is no longer being updated.

 Every summer, World Next Door takes several interns for a two-month immersive cultural experience abroad.
-Interns “embed” with local organizations and ministries in the country, live with host families and write as journalists for the World Next Door online magazine.
+Interns “embed” with local organizations and ministries in the country, live with host families, and write as journalists for World Next Door Magazine.

-Each intern’s experience is tailored to his/her own personal, spiritual and emotional development.
-You can expect to gain or improve skills in
+Each intern’s experience is tailored to his/her own personal, spiritual, and emotional development.
+As a WND Intern, you can expect to gain or improve skills in

 - Cross-cultural adaptation

 You will also learn about the complexities of